2018 YEAR IN REVIEW

 We have connected with 23 new patients from around the world.
 Some patients waited 21 years for a diagnosis.
 Without the CSNK2A1 Foundation volunteers, who donated their time to help interpret calls, we couldn’t have connected with our families in Korea, Italy and France.

 We have our first major fundraising event rapidly approaching.
-On April 22, 2019, we are hosting Drive for Diagnosis 2019 Golf Classic at EL Caballero Country Club in Tarzana, California.
-Sign up before spots sell out at www.csnk2a1fundation.org/golf-classic
+On April 22, 2019, we are hosting Drive for Diagnosis 2019 Golf Classic at El Caballero Country Club in Tarzana, California.
+Sign up before spots sell out at www.csnk2a1foundation.org/golf-classic.

-We have another trip to the Netherlands, United Kingdom, France and Italy planned for this year.
-We can't wait to connect with families in those countries.
+We have another trip to the Netherlands, United Kingdom, France and Italy planned for late April.
+We can’t wait to connect with families in those countries.

 Upon diagnosis, our families are told that there are no cures or treatments for OCNDS.
 We are changing this with your help.
 With your support, we are transforming hope into action.